10-Inch vs 12-Inch Miter Saw: Which One’s Right for You?

 True, the 12-inch is a more expensive machine, with more expensive, harder-to-find, smaller-selection blades, plus it’s heavy and unwieldy and makes less precise cuts.

-But – you knew a but was coming, didn’t you? – the 12-inch can cut wider and thicker boards than its smaller counterpart.
-If you’re working with heavier wood or larger crown molding pieces, the 12-inch will be a true labor and time saver for you.
+But, the 12-inch can cut wider and thicker boards than its smaller counterpart.
+If you’re working with heavier wood or larger crown molding pieces, the 12-inch will be a true labor and time saver.